James Barr, one of the most significant Biblical scholars of the 20th century, died on October 14, 2006, at the age of 82.

-Born in Glasgow, Scotland, Barr did his undergraduate studies at the University of Edinburgh and earned a doctorate from the University of Oxford.
+Born in Glasgow, Scotland, Barr did his undergraduate studies at the University of Edinburgh and earned a doctorate from the University of Oxford (by genaa ).
 After a two-year stint as a Church of Scotland minister, Barr became a professor, and throughout the course of his career he held professorships at Presbyterian College (Montreal), Edinburgh, Princeton Theological Seminary, Manchester, Oxford and Vanderbilt, where he retired in 1998 as distinguished professor (emeritus) of Hebrew Bible.

 Upon his retirement from Vanderbilt in 1998, he moved with his wife to Claremont, California.

 James Barr will be remembered by colleagues and friends as a gracious man and a scholar and teacher of the utmost intellect.—D.D.R.